Last Updated on March 22, 2021 by Julia Wilson

 At a glance

-About: Congestive heart failure is a life-threatening disorder which occurs when the heart doesn’t pump blood as efficiently as it should causing fluid to back up in the lungs and abdomen.
+About: Congestive heart failure is a life-threatening disorder that occurs when the heart doesn’t pump blood as efficiently as it should causing fluid to back up in the lungs and abdomen.

-Causes: There are a number of causes of congestive heart failure in cats including cardiomyopathy, high blood pressure, heartworms, tumours, heart disorders, acromegaly.
+Causes: There are several causes of congestive heart failure in cats including cardiomyopathy, high blood pressure, heartworms, tumours, heart disorders, acromegaly.

 Symptoms: Due to a build-up of fluid or pleural space of the lungs, breathing difficulty is a common symptom as well as lethargy, shortness of breath, coughing, reluctance to exercise, exercise intolerance.